gke/OpenPilot-RTH/README.md

 See OpenPilotSetup in wiki.

-These files are provided under the GNU Public License (GPL) Version 3 and are for information and use by those who accept ANY AND ALL ASSOCIATED RISKS.
+DISCLAIMER: These files are provided under the GNU Public License (GPL) Version 3 and are for information and use by those who accept ANY AND ALL ASSOCIATED RISKS.